 – Sport for the whole family, but also competitive if you want to become professionally

-For the reasons mention before for this sport its also says that is for all 9-99 years old.
+For the reasons mentioned before for this sport, it also says that it is for all 9-99 years old.

-The versatility, popularity and rapid growth of this beautiful sport have created several disciplines of it and several different shapes of boards shaped to the needs of paddlers and water type where you will paddle.
+The versatility, popularity, and rapid growth of this beautiful sport have created several disciplines and several different shapes of boards shaped to paddlers’ needs and water type where you will paddle.

 surf up to fishing boards and yoga.